What are the school office opening times?

 If I would like to volunteer in school what do I need to do?

 Speak to your child’s class teacher firstly.
 We welcome parent volunteers.
-All adults working in school will undertake a DBS criminal records check before being invited into school.
-The school office staff can help you with this.
-The process is free for volunteers.
+All adults working in school will undertake a DBS criminal records check before being invited into school for an Induction Meeting with the Headteacher.